 Combining the lively, flesh-toned bodies of her models with vibrant, clean abstract shapes, patterns and lemon-green foliage, Joanna Pilarczyk’s paintings pay tribute to modern portraiture and contemporary figurative art.

-Captivated by the vibrancy of paint, Pilarczyk uses a bold mixture of clashing colours, blending neon acrylics and oils to create sensual and striking portraits of the acquaintances and friends within the community of North London.
+Captivated by the vibrancy of paint, Pilarczyk uses a mixture of clashing colours, blending neon acrylics and oils to create sensual and striking portraits of acquaintances and friends within the community of North London.
 Her romantic compositions explore themes of relationships, self-awareness and acceptance.
 They convey melancholy and stillness, capturing a moment where the subjects are simply resting and free of responsibility.
-This, however, sits in contrast to the bright, energetic palette.
-She wants the viewer to be drawn in by the dynamic compositions and the lure of the colours, and then notice the stillness within that.

-In her recent work, Pilarczyk focuses on portraying mixed-race and gay couples from her neighbourhood.
-To create these portraits, the artist engages in discussions with her friends and models, delving into their experiences, love stories and struggles related to racism, sexuality and cultural diversity.
-She aims to give a voice to people seeking acceptance within their close community and society, and highlight them as inspiration to others.
+In her recent work, Pilarczyk focuses on portraying mixed-race couples.
+To create these portraits, the artist discusses with her friends and models, delving into their experiences, love stories and struggles related to racism, sexuality and cultural diversity.
+She aims to give a voice to people seeking acceptance within their community.